Medical School Letters of Recommendation: Who & How to Ask

 Yes, you can add letters of recommendation after submitting AMCAS as long as you haven’t already submitted 10 letters.
 However, you are unable to delete or change any letters that have already been sent.

-No, it is not possible for letter writers to submit recommendations before AMCAS opens
+No, it is not possible for letter writers to submit recommendations before AMCAS opens.
+AMCAS letters of recommendation requirements include deadlines, yes, but also dates before which you cannot submit.

-Developing relationships with your professors and supervisors as a premed is a helpful part of asking for a letter of recommendation.
+Developing relationships with your professors and supervisors as a premed is a helpful prelude to asking for letters of recommendation.
 Attending classes regularly, participating in extracurriculars, and visiting during office hours allow them to get to know you.

 Always consider the individual circumstances and relationship with your letter writer when reminding your writers to submit letters.
 We recommend a gentle email reminder if you are coming close to a few weeks before submission dates.